 Iran, Government: Ten years ago, at the World Summit on the Information Society (WSIS) in its two phases (Geneva 2003, & Tunis 2005), the representatives of the peoples of the world adopted a common vision on the Information Society, identifying its main principles and challenges towards a people-centered inclusive and development-oriented Information Society.
-The fundamental aim of the WSIS process was not to establish new governance models, but to foster the use of technology to improve peoples’ lives and to bridge the digital divide.
+The fundamental aim of the WSIS process was not to establish new governance instead of intergovernmental models, but to foster the use of technology to improve peoples’ lives and to bridge the digital divide.

-Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: Ten years ago, at the World Summit on the Information Society (WSIS) in its two phases (Geneva 2003, & Tunis 2005), the governments representatives of the peoples of the world adopted a common vision on the Information Society , identifying its main principles and challenges towards a people-centered inclusive and development-oriented Information Society.
-The fundamental aim of the WSIS process was not to establish new governance models, but to foster the use of technology to improve peoples’ lives and to bridge the digital divide.
+Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: Ten years ago, at the World Summit on the Information Society (WSIS) in its two phases (Geneva 2003, & Tunis 2005), a common vision on the Information Society was adopted, identifying its main principles and challenges towards a people-centered inclusive and development-oriented Information Society.
+The fundamental aim of the WSIS process was to foster the use of technology to improve peoples’ lives and to bridge the digital divide.

-Sweden, Government: Ten years ago, at the World Summit on the Information Society (WSIS) in its two phases (Geneva 2003, & Tunis 2005), the representatives of the peoples of the world adopted a common vision on the Information Society, identifying its main principles and challenges towards a people-centered inclusive and development-oriented Information Society.
+Sweden, Government: Ten years ago, at the World Summit on the Information Society (WSIS) in its two phases (Geneva 2003, & Tunis 2005), the representatives of the peoples of the world adopted a common vision on the Information Society, identifying its main principles and the challenges towards achieving a people-centered, inclusive and development-oriented Information Society.
 The fundamental aim of the WSIS process was not to establish new governance models, but to foster the use of technology to improve peoples’ lives and to bridge the digital divide.

 The uses of ICTs have developed tremendously and become a part of everyday life since the second phase of the WSIS in 2005, accelerating social and economic growth, sustainable development, promoting freedom of expression, increasing accountability and transparency, and offering new opportunities to leverage technology, in developed and developing countries.
 The Internet technology has also demonstrated its value in reaching the Millennium Development Goals (MDGs).
 However, major challenges still lay ahead for counteracting the wide disparities in development and enabling entire groups and countries to benefit from universal access to information and knowledge.

 APIG, Civil Society: The uses of ICTs have developed tremendously and become a part of everyday life since the second phase of the WSIS in 2005, accelerating social and economic growth, sustainable development, promoting freedom of expression, increasing accountability and transparency, and offering new opportunities to leverage technology, in developed and developing countries.
-The Internet technology has also demonstrated its value in reaching the Millennium Development Goals (MDGs).
+Mobile and Internet technologies have also demonstrated ther value in reaching the Millennium Development Goals (MDGs).
 However, major challenges still lay ahead for counteracting the wide disparities in development and enabling entire groups and countries to benefit from universal access to information and knowledge.

-Iran, Government: The uses of ICTs have developed tremendously and become a part of everyday life since the second phase of the WSIS in 2005, accelerating social and economic growth, sustainable development, promoting freedom of expression, increasing accountability and transparency, and offering new opportunities to leverage technology, in developed and developing countries .
-The Internet technology has also demonstrated its value in reaching the Millennium Development Goals (MDGs).
-However, major challenges still lay ahead for counteracting the wide disparities in development and enabling entire groups and countries to benefit from universal access to information and knowledge.
+Iran, Government: The uses of ICTs have developed tremendously and become a part of everyday life since the second phase of the WSIS in 2005, accelerating social and economic growth, sustainable development, promoting right to development , increasing accountability and transparency, and offering new opportunities to leverage technology, in developed and developing countries as well as freedom of expression.
+The Internet technology has also demonstrated its value as a facilitator and development enabler in reaching the Millennium Development Goals (MDGs).
+However, major challenges still lay ahead for intergovernmental framework on international Internet governance and wide disparities in development and enabling entire groups and countries to benefit from universal access to information and knowledge.
+Moreover, reaping the benefit of ICTs use has not been shared in all countries proportionately.